 I began with theater costuming and graphic design, and then progressed through traditional quiltmaking and various art quilt techniques and styles.
 My abstract compositions display passion for shape and color, and made use of my extensive fabric palette numbering over 12,000 pieces.
 I then developed an innovative technique using cotton batik fabrics hand cut with scissors and assembled with a sheet of mounting adhesive.
-These works featured abstract shapes and transparency effects accomplished with careful fabric choices.
+These fabric compositions featured abstract shapes and transparency effects accomplished with careful fabric choices.

-I then turned to photography, after receiving a Canon digital camera from my sons for my birthday eight years ago.
+I then turned to photography, after receiving a Canon digital camera from my sons for my birthday nine years ago.
 It was a place I had visited before, back in the old days of film and darkrooms, but the digital offered so much more.
 I focused on local sites, collecting thousands of images from my backyard creek, auto junkyards, the Chicago Botanic Garden, Spring Valley Nature Center, the Illinois Railway Museum, and many other great facilities.
 Originally used as stand-alone images, I quickly moved into using Photoshop's capabilities to combine them in layers or use as ingredients to create composite work.

 In 2016-17, bored with sitting at the computer, I took a detour to explore paper collage techniques developed by Jonathan Talbot.
 The abstract paper works feature hand-painted and hand-textured repurposed papers.
 I enjoyed turning discarded materials into new works of art--it was fun, inexpensive and good for the environment, and gave me a chance to collect a whole new group of materials and supplies!

 Currently, I am back on the computer creating what I like to call "Photo Collage".
 Making use of my image collection of textures and landscape backgrounds, throwing in shapes taken from the fabric compositions or drawn with the computer mouse, or including scans of my hand-painted and altered papers, I am creating "Visions", "Monsters", "Creatures", a series of abstracts inspired by a trip to "Santa Fe", and a brand new collection called "Strange Cargo".
 The elements are digitally assembled using Photoshop's various layering techniques, and further enhanced with dimensional effects.